 Waco, TX 76798

 Dr. Jerry Park is an associate professor of sociology and an affiliate fellow of the Baylor Institute for Studies of Religion.
 He graduated from the University of Virginia with a psychology degree and earned his masters and Ph.D. degrees from the University of Notre Dame.
 His research interests include the sociological study of religion, race, identity, culture and civic participation.
-Recent publications have covered religious media consumption, religious attitudes of academic scientists, and Asian-American religiosity.
-Currently his research focuses on the role of religion and entrepreneurial and work behavior, as well as religion and racial stratification attitudes.
-His undergraduate teaching is in race/class/gender inequalities and the capstone senior seminar, and at the graduate level, he teaches a seminar on the sociology of religiosity, and the sociology of race, gender, and religion.
+Recent publications have covered topics such as religion and workplace attitudes, religious attitudes of academic scientists, Asian-American religiosity and religious media consumption.
+Currently his research focuses on attitudes toward racial and religious minorities.
+His undergraduate teaching is in the sociology of racial and ethnic inequalities and at the graduate level, he teaches a seminar on the sociology of culture and religion, and the sociology of race, gender, and religion.
 He serves as associate editor for the Journal for the Scientific Study of Religion and is an editorial board member for Social Psychology Quarterly.

 Neubert, Mitchell, Kevin D. Dougherty, Jerry Z. Park, and Jenna Griebel.
-Forthcoming "Beliefs About Faith and Work: Development and Validation of Honoring God, Prosperity Gospel Scales.”
+2014.
+“Beliefs About Faith and Work: Development and Validation of Honoring God, Prosperity Gospel Scales.”
 Review of Religious Research 56:129-146.

 Awards and Honors

 2013.
 "Challenges to Faith at Work."
 University Research Committee Small Grant Program ($1615).

 - Graduate Program